Cataphora

 In this sentence, the pronoun he (the cataphor) appears earlier than the noun John (the postcedent) that it refers to.
-This is the reverse of the more normal pattern, "strict" anaphora, where a referring expression such as John or the soldier appears before any pronouns that reference it.
+This is the reverse of the more normal pattern, "strict" anaphora, where a referring expression such as John (in the example above) or the soldier (in the example below) appears before any pronouns that reference it.
 Both cataphora and anaphora are types of endophora.

 Examples

 Other examples of the same type of cataphora are: